tsymbaliuk/Google-Home-Timer-on-Sunfounder-Emo-Screen/README.md

 2. Any ESP8266, ESP01 is enough.

-<b>Note.</b> Implementation is possible with only one controller, for example, ESP-12.
+<i>Implementation is possible with only one controller, for example, ESP-12.
 But in this case voltage should be around 4V that is high end of ESP8266.
-With 3.3V Sunfounder Emo work is not stable.
+With 3.3V Sunfounder Emo work is not stable.</i>

-3. SunFounder 24x8 LED Dot Matrix Module-Emo.
+3. SunFounder 24x8 LED Dot Matrix Module - Emo.

-<b>Note.</b> Instead of Sunfounder Emo, any LED matrix or time display like TM1637 can be used.
-In that case controller code should be changed.
+<i>Instead of Sunfounder Emo, any LED matrix or time display like TM1637 can be used.
+In that case controller code should be changed.</i>

+<i>ESP8266 current consumption is completely unstable, so check for proper power supply and wires.
+Spikes during packets interchange each second might cause nasty LED blinking.</i>

 4. Optional.
-Brightness controller that changes LED brightness voltage from low value to high value and takes digital value as input.
+Brightness controller scheme.
 PWM brightness change seems to be impossible for Sunfounder Emo board.
 That's why code allows to set it only to 2 discrete values.

-<b>Note.</b> ESP8266 current consumption is completely unstable, so check for proper power supply and wires.
-Spikes during packets interchange each second might cause nasty LED blinking.

 <h2>Schematics</h2>